charliecalvert/CloudNotes/Assignments/Npm/SystemdServiceControl.md

 Suppose you have five services programs that can be run as systemd services.
 Then your script should have seven menu options:

 - Check the Ports
-- Check Programs 1 - 5 to see if the are active active
+- Use the Show function to check Programs 1 - 5 to see if the are active
 - A way to exit the program

-For instance:
+For instance, here is how to check one of the five programs that could be running as systemd service:

 ```javascript
 function show {